gregoryguillou/terraform-api/docs/CONTRIBUTING.md

-# Contribute to Lineup
+# Contribute to Deck

 ## Your support is welcome

-There are many ways to contribute to `Lineup` before you want to contribute to its code:
+There are many ways to contribute to `Deck` before you want to contribute to its code:

 - Try it, review the documentation and, if you have any problem, open an issue